uyuni-project/uyuni-rfc/accepted/00060-hub-general.md

 - Hub will be a Server with extra components/functionality
 - Several (standard) Servers will be connected to the Hub (registered to it as minions).
 Hub will manage those Servers via standard functionality
 - Existing content management functionality will be used as-is in the Hub.
-Only the Hub will be connected to SCC/SMT/RMT, and not Servers
+By default only the Hub will be connected to SCC/SMT/RMT, and not Servers
-- ISS will be overhauled to move managed content from Hub to Servers (channels, Salt states, images...)
+- ISS will be overhauled to move more types of managed content from Hub to Servers (channels, Salt states, images...)
 - Hub will store data from Servers for reporting.
 A data collection mechanism to transfer data from Servers to Hub will be implemented
 - Hub will have a new API component to allow access to APIs of Servers (XMLRPC and Salt)
 - the Uyuni for Retail extension will get Proxy-less capability